H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 In early 2026, the live system exhibits the following characteristics:

-- A consolidated spatial collection with millions of records and widespread coverage of spatial provenance fields.
+- A consolidated spatial collection such as `gbim_worldview_entities` with millions of records and widespread coverage of spatial provenance fields.
+- A unified GBIM embedding collection `gbim_beliefs_v2` in production, loaded from `gbimbeliefnormalized` and used by the text RAG services described in later chapters.
-- Standardized SRID 26917 (UTM Zone 17N NAD83) for spatial coordinates in metadata.
+- Standardised SRID 26917 (UTM Zone 17N NAD83) for spatial coordinates in metadata.
 - GBIM belief and edge tables encoding how, why, for whom, authority, and evidence relationships for millions of worldview entities, with partial coverage where enrichment is ongoing.
 - Resource and benefits collections that tie unstructured guides and facility descriptions to `local_resources` rows and GBIM entities.
 - Text and GIS RAG services that query these collections, apply metadata filters, and pass retrieved content to a multi‑model ensemble via chat endpoints.
-- Logging that captures which collections, IDs, registry rows, and spatial entities were touched per query, enabling post‑hoc inspection of memory usage and behavior.
+- Logging that captures which collections, IDs, registry rows, and spatial entities were touched per query, enabling post‑hoc inspection of memory usage and behaviour.

+Auditability and traceability for this semantic memory layer rely on the same production apparatus used elsewhere in the system: logged GBIM beliefs, GeoDB features, vector collection identifiers (for example, `gbim_beliefs_v2` and `gbim_worldview_entities`), and governance and application logs together provide an evidence trail for how embeddings, retrievals, and joins contributed to particular answers and recommendations.

 ---

 ### 5.11 Limitations and Future Work

+Several originally “future‑work” items have now been completed and should be treated as foundations rather than as open tasks:

+- A unified GBIM embedding collection (`gbim_beliefs_v2`) populated from `gbimbeliefnormalized` and used by RAG.
+- A West‑Virginia‑biased spatial semantic memory built around a consolidated spatial collection such as `gbim_worldview_entities`, with coordinates and provenance that mirror the GeoDB corpus.
+- Deterministic joins from ChromaDB results back to GBIM and GeoDB via stable identifiers (`entity_id`, `source_table`, `source_pk`) and to `local_resources` via `local_resource_id` and facility IDs.

+Remaining limitations and genuine future work include:

-**Partial embedding coverage in general‑semantic domains.**
+- **Partial embedding coverage in general‑semantic domains.**
-Spatial collections are heavily populated, but some planned semantic corpora remain under‑embedded.
-Completing ingestion and backfill is necessary for a fully realized semantic memory that behaves consistently across domains.
+  Spatial and GBIM belief collections are heavily populated, but some planned semantic corpora (governance, thesis, autonomous learner outputs) remain under‑embedded.
+Completing ingestion and backfill is necessary for a fully realised semantic memory that behaves consistently across domains.

-**Dependence on models, indices, and routing.**
+- **Dependence on models, indices, and routing.**
   Retrieval quality depends on the embedding model, index parameters, collection design, and RAG routing configuration.
 Upgrades are treated as migrations with evaluation, including checks that benefits and resource flows for places like Oak Hill and Beckley still behave as intended.

-**Semantic gaps and representational limits.**
+- **Semantic gaps and representational limits.**
   Certain forms of knowledge—embodied experience, oral history, spiritual traditions—are difficult to represent as short text embeddings alone.
 Additional representational strategies (graphs, qualitative annotations, GBIM‑linked justice metrics, community‑led tagging, and registries like `local_resources`) are needed to supplement the vector store.

-**Evolving schema and topology.**
+- **Evolving schema and topology.**
   As GBIM, GeoDB, RAG services, and Quantarithmia evolve, the set of collections, metadata fields, and indexing strategies will continue to change.
 Consolidations like the GBIM spatial merge, the introduction of `gis_wv_benefits`, and the link from resource collections into `local_resources` demonstrate this evolution.

 Future work will:

-- Maintain the consolidated spatial collection via incremental updates and periodic metadata backfills.
+- Maintain the consolidated spatial and GBIM belief collections via incremental updates and periodic metadata backfills.
 - Backfill general semantic collections with governance documents, thesis materials, autonomous learner outputs, and resource guides.
 - Document all collection schemas and RAG routing rules in a single, queryable registry.
 - Add traced end‑to‑end examples showing ChromaDB retrieval → GBIM provenance → belief‑graph traversal → local resource resolution → ensemble answer.
 - Explore hybrid memory architectures combining vector stores with graphs, relational databases, and participatory annotation workflows.
 - Implement incremental sync infrastructure for daily delta updates instead of full rebuilds.
-- Develop or adopt embedding models and metadata conventions fine‑tuned on Appalachian place names, infrastructure terminology, and local program language, and integrate them with the verified local resource registry and verification loop.
+- Develop or adopt embedding models and metadata conventions fine‑tuned on Appalachian place names, infrastructure terminology, and local programme language, and integrate them with the verified local resource registry and verification loop.

 **Implementation Status**

 **Badge: PRODUCTION / CONSOLIDATING**
-The conceptual role of ChromaDB as semantic memory is fully implemented for spatial entities and increasingly for resource guides and benefits facilities, and it is now directly exercised by text and GIS RAG services behind the main chat endpoints.
-A verified `local_resources` band in Postgres complements ChromaDB, providing structured, ZIP‑aware, and periodically re‑verified program information that Ms. Jarvis uses alongside semantic retrieval to act as an accountable, place‑based Steward System in West Virginia.
+The conceptual role of ChromaDB as semantic memory is fully implemented for spatial entities and GBIM beliefs, and increasingly for resource guides and benefits facilities, and it is now directly exercised by text and GIS RAG services behind the main chat endpoints.
+A verified `local_resources` band in Postgres complements ChromaDB, providing structured, ZIP‑aware, and periodically re‑verified programme information that Ms. Jarvis uses alongside semantic retrieval to act as an accountable, place‑based Steward System in West Virginia.